Issuing final Whidbey crash report, NTSB calls for change to popular plane

 However, there was no requirement to retrofit such secondary protections to previously designed airplanes.
 The design of the DHC-3 Otter was certified by the FAA in 1952.

-Representatives for the 10 people who died have filed lawsuits — against the plane’s operator, Friday Harbor Seaplanes and associated companies; the DHC-3 Otter manufacturer, de Havilland Aircraft of Canada; and the plane’s certificate holder, Viking Air — saying these entities are responsible for their loved ones’ deaths.
+Representatives for the 10 people who died have filed five similar lawsuits — against the plane’s operator, Friday Harbor Seaplanes and associated companies; the DHC-3 Otter manufacturer, de Havilland Aircraft of Canada; and the plane’s certificate holder, Viking Air — saying these entities are responsible for their loved ones’ deaths.

+The lawsuits, all filed in King County Superior Court, seek compensation for the pain and suffering the victims endured as the plane descended, which according to the NTSB was at an estimated rate of 9,500 feet per minute before hitting the water.

+The lawsuit filed by pilot Jason Winters’ wife, for example, alleges the pilot suffered “extreme, severe, relentless fear for the life and physical well-being” of himself and his passengers as the plane crashed.
+The suits also recount the anguish of the families as they waited through the search for their loved ones’ remains.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.